“Opportunity does not waste time with those who are unprepared.”Wealth for All: Living a Life of Success at the Edge of Your Ability

 Politics can affect most of the other factors of the PESTLE analysis, particularly the economy and societal changes.
 Check out this article by Fact Monster to see why it would be in your best interest to stay up to date with political changes.

 Another article by The National Academies Press shows how society and technology go hand in hand.
-Technology is changing the workplace faster that we know.
+Technology is changing the workplace faster than we know.
 Read my article on how AI will affect the future of the workplace to gain more insight.

 The more you start to pay attention to the factors of the PESTLE analysis, the more you will realize how these factors seem to tie together.
-These factors together may alert you of an imminent major issue which might affect your personal life regarding your income and quality of life, so keep updated and pay close attention.
+These factors together may alert you of an imminent major issue that might affect your personal life regarding your income and quality of life, so keep updated and pay close attention.

 If you don’t know where to find this information, start to use Google and YouTube to your advantage.
 Use the analysis as a guide to what you should be searching for.
 For example, search for ‘political factors affecting my country, my finances, my job etc’, and work your way down the analysis tool.